Information for Students

-All current female students from the University of Adelaide studying any Science degree or any Engineering, Mathematics or Computer Science degree from 2nd year onwards are eligible to apply.
+Women studying at the University of Adelaide enrolled in any Science degree or any Engineering, Mathematics or Computer Science or Architecture degree from 2nd year onwards are eligible to apply.

 The Women in STEM Careers (WiSC) program is a competitive process and therefore you will be required to submit an application.
-We will ask a range of questions about why you would like to join the program, what you want to achieve by completing the program and ask you to demonstrate your ability to commit to the program.
+We will ask a range of questions about why you would like to be part of the program, what you want to achieve in the program and ask you to demonstrate your ability to commit to each session.

 The WiSC program is a series of workshops, lectures, panel sessions, practical sessions and industry networking activities that is run over the course of a year, beginning in March of each year.
 Students who are accepted to the program will be required to attend the core components of the program and will have opportunities to attend other workshops and meetings if they feel it fits with their schedule and their interest.